 India rape victim kills attacker by dragging him into fire

-KOLKATA: An Indian woman who was raped and set on fire killed her attacker by dragging him into the flames, police said Wednesday (Mar 6).
+KOLKATA: An Indian woman who was allegedlyraped and set on fire killed her attacker by dragging him into the flames, police said Wednesday (Mar 6).

 The woman survived with burns to her face and hands while the man died in hospital from his injuries.